 The methodology used to estimate wolf population size in Minnesota utilizes three primary pieces of information: 1) an estimate of the total area of land occupied by wolf packs; 2) an estimate of average wolf pack territory size; and 3) an estimate of average mid-winter pack size.
 It is likely that occupied range changes on a comparatively slow timescale compared to fluctuations in average territory and pack size.
-As such, occupied range is estimated only once every 5 years, with the last being during winter 2017-18; we assume that occupied range has remained unchanged (i.e., 73,972 km2; Erb et al. 2018) and use that in our population calculations for winter 2020-21.
+As such, occupied range is estimated at approximately 5 year intervals, with the last being during winter 2017-18; we assume that occupied range has remained unchanged (i.e., 73,972 km; Erb et al. 2018) and use that in our population calculations for winter 2021-22.